imsomdev/blog_project/README.md

 - Django: A high-level Python web framework.
 - Django REST Framework: A powerful and flexible toolkit for building Web APIs.

+## Database Used

+- PostgreSQL: The world's most advanced open source database